 A twenty minutes' walk from the Tower will take you to another historic building - St. Paul's Cathedral, the greatest of English churches.
 It was built by a famous English architect, Sir Christopher Wren (1632-1723).
 St. Paul's Cathedral with its huge dome and rows of columns is considered to be a fine specimen of Renaissance architecture.
 In one of its towers hangs one of the largest bells in the world, Great Paul, weighing about 17,5 tons.
 Wellington, Nelson and other great men of England are buried in the Cathedral.
-In recent years it has seen the wedding of Charles, Prince of Wales, to Lady Diana Spencer and, most recently, the thanksgiving services for both the Golden Jubilee and 80th Birthday of Her Majesty the Queen.

 Not far away, in Westminster, another important part of London where most of the Government buildings are situated, is Westminster Abbey.
-It is an outstanding piece of Gothic architecture, a living church with daily prayers and services.
-Almost all the monarchs of the country have been crowned in the Abbey.
-The Abbey houses the English Coronation Chair and is still used for the installation of new monarchs.
-The Abbey has a special place in national life.
-Many eminent figures are honoured here.
-In recent years the wedding ceremony of Prince William and Kate Middleton took place here.
-The Abbey is also a memorial place for many historical figures of England.
 Many English sovereigns, outstanding statesmen, painters and poets (Newton, Darwin, and Tennyson among them) are buried here.